 Visitors at the Western Slope

-fifteen.
 Their crew had been lost at sea for over a month, and food had run thin.
-They were all starting to snap at each other, except for Captain
+They were all starting to snap at each other, except for Captain Lanu,

-anchoring rope at the bow of The Star Gazer and closed his eyes.
+rope at the bow of The Star Gazer and closed his eyes.
 The sun cast its warm glow across his sharp jaw line.
-He felt relaxed, a
+He felt relaxed, a moment hard to

-moment hard to come by.
+come by.
 Being the youngest member of the crew made him a regular target for grunt work.
-And because of the extra work, he
+And because of the extra work, he treasured rest

 A cold waft of air breezed across his tanned skin as the sun faded behind a patch of clouds.
 Thoughts of a fresh meal raced across his mind.